Baudette, Minnesota

 Baudette is a city in, and the county seat of, Lake of the Woods County, Minnesota, United States.
-As of the 2010 census, its population was 1,106, and in 2018 the population was estimated at 1,003.
+As of the 2020 census, its population was 966.
 Baudette is known as the Walleye Capital of the World.

 History

 Baudette was incorporated in 1907.
-It was started by European Americans as a steamboat landing and lumber town with a sawmill, after the railroad was constructed through this area in 1901.
+It was started by European Americans as a steamboat landing and lumber town with a sawmill, after the railroad was constructed through the area in 1901.
 It was named for Joseph Beaudette, a trapper of French-Canadian descent who had been in the area since the early 1880s.
 The post office at Baudette began in 1900, first called "Port Hyland", after postmaster Daniel Hyland.
 The name was changed to "Baudette" in 1901.
 Baudette had a station of the Minnesota and Manitoba Railroad, now absorbed by the Canadian National Railway.

 Baudette was largely destroyed in the Baudette Fire of 1910, but was quickly rebuilt.
 Many of its people were saved by a train with boxcars sent across the river from Rainy River, Ontario, which pulled survivors to safety on the other side.